We are so happy you are here! There are so many places on the internet you could be right now, and you chose to spend a moment with us. Thank you!

 Our conundrum is this: As individuals, Ryan and Monica love to travel, but as parents, we have two boys with autism and two more kids with ADHD.
 True story.
 We also have careers, own a home, and our parents aren’t getting any younger.

-These aren’t the easiest years to wander planet earth, but this is exactly what we feel inspired to do!
+These aren’t the easiest years to explore planet earth, but this is exactly what we feel inspired to do!

 UPDATE: WE PULLED IT OFF!
-WE ARE NOW LIVING FULL-TIME ON THE ROAD!
+WE ARE NOW LIVING FULL-TIME ON THE ROAD IN A MOTORHOME!

 We started this website for three primary reasons: